kkishore9891/Jetson-Nano-Self-Driving-Car/README.md

   <img width="257" height="210" src="https://user-images.githubusercontent.com/34810513/79985467-4722a580-84c8-11ea-9682-ba9deb25de65.gif">
 </p>

+Thank you!!!!

 ## Note

-1) You can change the architecture used by us into your own architecture by altering the code in MODEL.py in your PC.
-Make sure to change the destination directory to save your model.
+1) You can change the architecture used by us into your own architecture by altering a few lines in MODEL.py in your PC.
+Make sure that you change the destination directory to save your new model.
+You can alse retrain the model by uncommenting one of the lines at the end in MODEL.py(You can easily find it inside the code).
 2) Unless you want to make some changes, do not change the hierarchy of the folders.
 It is vital that the current hierarchy is preserved as the codes have been written, assuming that the files required will be available in the paths provided.
 3) I have not provided the datasets that I have used as each path is unique in its own way and chances are that the model which I have trained won't work properly in your environment.
 Prepare your own datasets and train your own models.